dima-mykytiuk/Django_Assistant_Project/README.md

   - Select the security option and enable the two factor authentication (2-FA)
   - Once the 2-FA option is available, you now have the option to create an app password
   - Create app password following this instruction [Link](https://support.google.com/mail/answer/185833?hl=en)
-4. Create .env file in project root and fill in the file like this example:<br />
+4. Open .env file in project root and fill in the file like this example:<br />
 DB_NAME=WebAssistant<br />
 DB_USER=postgres<br />
 DB_PASS=password<br />